darrenldl/blockyarchive/RSBX_SPEC.md

   - The container has metadata block(or enough metadata parity blocks to reconstruct if corrupted/missing)
   - The container blocks are sorted by the sequence number in increasing order
   - The container has no duplicate blocks
-  - The container has enough valid parity blocks to correct all occuring errors
+  - The container has enough valid parity blocks to correct all errors

 ## To successfully sort your sbx container
   - There is space to store temporary file of same size at the specified destination